Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Scalability

 The game will be able to be updated with new minigames to increase the games variance between each play-through.
+Slightly, bigger, badder, and more dangerous minigames called "Boss Stages" can also be added into the mix to present more of a challenge to veteran "Beezlebop-ers."

 # Interoperability